top of page

 If multiple spans go to the same location, use the join tool so that you don’t add extra points to the map.
 Simply click your starting location, then choose which join tool you need to use.

 Once you have a connection to draw, click the other location you need to join to.
-You will see the cursor turn into a pointing finger, then you can left-click to join.
+You will see the cursor turn into a pointing finger with a yellow line indicating where the connection will be placed; then you can left-click to place the connection and join the two locations.

 Using Imported Layers